bloominstituteoftechnology/Auth-Friends/README.md

 * When the user presses submit you will invoke the appropriate action creator which will then have its new action fed through all of the reducers.
 * You will display the friends list by creating a container that receives the application's `friends` array as a prop.
 That container then uses `map` to display the array.

-## Notes/Hints
+## Project

-* You will only need one reducer.
-This reducer will control the `friends` array property on the state tree.
-* You will have several action creators.
-One for adding a new friend and another for retrieving the friends list from the server.
-* Containers require `connect` and a `mapStateToProps(state)` function to read from the state tree.
-* Actions require you to create a `mapDispatchToProps(dispatch)` function that you'll also pass to the `connect` function.
+* For this project you'll need to create a few React components that will interact with your redux state.

   ## Stretch Problem

 * In the requirements for this project, we implemented a GET operation and a POST operation.
 Add two more actions, one for making a PUT request, and the other for making a DELETE request.
 * Style the friends list and the input field and make everything look nice.